Our first blog post…(Published August 2009)

 Lucy Lane’s video…

 We know that some will support our journey.
-We know others will not agree with our adopting from Africa.
+We know others will not agree with our adopting.
 We know that there is need all over the world and even our own country–and we also have held our hands open and asked the Lord to lead us wherever He desires.
 Time and time again, He has led us to Africa and now specifically to Ethiopia.
 We also know we have to keep our eyes focused on God and follow where He leads our hearts…and leave the rest to Him.

 And to the sweet soul who will one day read this blog and how our journey began, we love you dearly.
 We can’t wait to meet you, hold you and love you.
 We truly believe God created you for a purpose and to be in our family–and then it will be complete.
 I carried your brothers and sister in my tummy—but I carried you in my heart.
 We will do whatever it takes, how long it takes to bring you home—because you are OUR child.
 Praying for you…now and always.